How to Configure Cisco Router in GNS3 Basically

 When you implement an invalid command on your router that may cause DNS resolution, you may not be able to operate on your router for a while.

-However, if there is no DNS server in the network environment, you can disable it by using the no ip domain-lookup command in config mode.
+However, if there is no DNS server in the network environment, you can turn it off by using the no ip domain-lookup command in config mode.

 ISTANBUL#conf t